jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-self-hosting-umbrel-os.md

 ## Closing

 And that wraps it up!
 With these steps, you can set up your own Bitcoin and Lightning Node, self-host all sorts of different apps and improve your privacy while doing so.
-Jump into the world of Bitcoin and self-hosting with Umbrel OS, which makes this all really easy to do.
+Jump into the world of Bitcoin and self-hosting with Umbrel OS, and explore this easy to use solution.